 WHO SHOULD ATTEND

-Day Two should be of interest to those involved in chromatography and hyperspectral imaging, following changes over time or location, and the analysis of materials in complicated matrices.
-It presents the material without the use of high-level mathematics found in many software manuals and texts.
+Part 2: This course on Intermediate Chemometrics Without Equations is directed toward those who have some experience with the basic tools of chemometrics such as Principal Component Analysis (PCA) and Partial Least Squares (PLS) and want to apply these and other techniques to mixture analysis and/or multispectral images.
+This course should be of interest to those involved in chromatography and hyperspectral imaging, following changes over time or location, and the analysis of materials in complicated matrices.
+As with the predecessor course, Chemometrics without Equations, it presents the material without the use of high-level mathematics found in many software manuals and texts.
 Course emphasis is on proper application and interpretation of chemometric methods as applied to real-life problems.
 The objective is to teach in the simplest way possible so that participants will be better chemometrics practitioners and managers.

 |Day One||Day Two|

 a.
 What is chemometrics

 a.
 What is PCA